SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 --------------------

 This Wireshark plugin is not distributed as part of the Wireshark source.
-It can be build as a standalone plug-in, or as part of Wireshark.
+It can be build as a standalone plugin, or as part of Wireshark.

-### As a standalone plug-in ###
+### As a standalone plugin ###

-To build the plug-in on Debian/Ubuntu linux distributions:
+To build the plugin on Debian/Ubuntu linux distributions:

     sudo apt-get install wireshark wireshark-dev
     mkdir build